infinit/memo/website/templates/pages/docs/src/markdown/get_started.md

 ...
 ```

-All the configuration files that the Infinit command-line tools create and use are located in the `$INFINIT_HOME` diresctory which, by default, is set to `$HOME/.infinit/filesystem/`.
+All the configuration files that the Infinit command-line tools create and use are located in the `$INFINIT_HOME` directory which, by default, is set to `$HOME/.infinit/filesystem/`.
 You can edit your shell configuration to set `INFINIT_HOME` to another location if you would like.

 Now that you’ve extracted the tarball, take a look.
 The extracted directory contains the following subdirectories: